Skip to Content

 Kids love to make melon balls.
 Create a colorful fruit arrangement using watermelon for red, blueberries for blue, and marshmallows for white.
 This tasty project is a hit with children and adults alike.
 “Healthy snacks like fruit arrangements are a great way to energize kids during celebrations,” says nutritionist Jane Roberts.

-diy fruit bouquet with pineapple vase
+DIY fruit bouquet with pineapple vase for the Fourth of July

 7. Instant Scrapbook